Free love: USSR

 After the October Revolution in Russia, Alexandra Kollontai became the most prominent woman in the Soviet administration.
 Kollontai was also a champion of free love.
 However, Clara Zetkin recorded that Lenin opposed free love as "completely un-Marxist, and moreover, anti-social".
 Zetkin also recounted Lenin's denunciation of plans to organise Hamburg's women prostitutes into a "special revolutionary militant section": he saw this as "corrupt and degenerate".

 Despite the traditional marital lives of Lenin and most Bolsheviks, they believed that sexual relations were outside the jurisdiction of the state.
 The Soviet government abolished centuries-old Czarist regulations on personal life, which had prohibited homosexuality and made it difficult for women to obtain divorce permits or to live singly.
-However, by the end of the 1920s, Stalin had taken over the Communist Party and begun to implement socially conservative policies.
+However, by the end of the 1920s, Stalin had taken control of the Communist Party and begun to implement socially conservative policies.
 Homosexuality was classified as a mental disorder, and free love was further demonized.

 Recent

 With the Summer of Love in 1967, the eccentricities of the beat generation became a nationally recognized movement.
-Despite the developing sexual revolution and the influence of the Beatniks had in this new counterculture social rebellion, it has been acknowledged that the New Left movement was arguably the most prominent advocate of free love during the late 1960s.
+Despite the developing sexual revolution and the influence of the Beatniks in this new counterculture social rebellion, it has been acknowledged that the New Left movement was arguably the most prominent advocate of free love during the late 1960s.
 Many among the counterculture youth sided with New Left arguments that marriage was a symbol of the traditional capitalist culture which supported war.
 "Make Love Not War" became a popular slogan in the counterculture movement which denounced both war and capitalism.
 Images from the pro-socialist May 1968 uprising in France, which occurred as the anti-war protests were escalating throughout the United States, would provide a significant source of morale to the New Left cause as well.

 Canadian Justice Minister, and future Prime Minister, Pierre Elliot Trudeau's 20 December 1967 statement "there's no place for the state in the bedrooms of the nation" was a very public declaration justifying his government's decriminalization of sexual activity between same sex partners in Canada, following 1967's Summer of Love.